raghaven447/flatbuffers/docs/source/Tutorial.md

 ## Where to Find the Example Code

-Samples demonstating the concepts in this example are located in the source code package, under the `samples` directory.
+Samples demonstrating the concepts in this example are located in the source code package, under the `samples` directory.
 You can browse the samples on GitHub [here](https://github.com/google/flatbuffers/tree/master/samples).